richardtoth94/richardtoth94/README.md

 ### Hi there 👋

-#### I'm a Software Developer originally based in the North East of England, currently living in Dubai, UAE.
+#### I'm a Software Developer originally from the North East of England, currently living in Dubai, UAE.

 #### I'm currently working at **W8R Ltd / Codeplayground.io**